-- 3.56.
-In framing the V5.2 Group dealing with Regulation of Soil Quality, we took soil quality to be the condition of soil based on its capacity to perform ecosystem services that meet the needs of human and non-human life7.
-Having reviewed the definition it was felt that the two existing Classes within the Group, dealing with weathering processes (V5.1 Class 2.2.4.1) and decomposition and fixing process (V5.1 Class 2.2.4.1) needed to be augmented with a new class dealing with soil structure. - 3.57.
+- 3.62.
+In framing the V5.2 Group dealing with 'Regulation of Soil Quality', we took soil quality to be the condition of soil based on its capacity to perform ecosystem services that meet the needs of human and non-human life7.
+Having reviewed the definition it was felt that the two existing Classes within the Group, dealing with weathering processes (V5.1 Class 2.2.4.1) as well as the decomposition and fixing process (V5.1 Class 2.2.4.1) needed to be augmented with a new class dealing with soil structure. - 3.63.
 Thus, CICES V5.2 includes a new Class relating to soil quality, namely: Maintenance of soil structure by biological agents and ecological processes (V5.2 Class 2.3.4.3).
 This Class covers the role that plants and animals have in modifying the spatial arrangement of mineral particles, organic material and pore spaces in soil, as well as their role in modifying the spatial arrangement of mineral particles, organic material and pore spaces.
-Resistance of soils to compaction would also be covered in this class. - 3.58.
+Resistance of soils to compaction is also covered in this class. - 3.64.
 In revising the soil quality Classes, we also considered the handling of 'salinisation'.
-We suggest that the service dealing with controlling salinisation processes should be assigned to one of the classes in the regulation of soil quality group (e.g., impacts of biological processes and agents on soil structure (2.3.4.3), by virtue of the impact of soil structure on evaporation rates, etc.), or to the Soil Quality Group as a whole, if it is considered that the service is mainly controlled by processes and structures within the soil body.
-Alternatively, if salinisation is mainly controlled by external factors such as changing vegetation cover and its effect on the hydrological cycle (e.g., via evapotranspiration and changes in water table) then it should be associated with V5.2 Class 2.3.6.2, Regulation of temperature and humidity, including ventilation and transpiration. - 3.59.
+We suggest that the service dealing with controlling salinisation processes should be assigned to one of the classes in the 'regulation of soil quality' Group (e.g., impacts of biological processes and agents on soil structure (2.3.4.3), by virtue of the impact of soil structure on evaporation rates, etc.), or to the Soil Quality Group as a whole, if it is considered that the service is mainly controlled by processes and structures within the soil body.
+Alternatively, if salinisation is mainly controlled by external factors such as changing vegetation cover and its effect on the hydrological cycle (e.g., via evapotranspiration and changes in water table) then it should be associated with V5.2 Class 2.3.6.2, Regulation of temperature and humidity, including ventilation and transpiration. - 3.65.
 CICES seeks to identify putative final ecosystem services.
-That is ecosystem outputs that in a given analytical situation are deemed to directly contribute to human well-being.
-In the context of regulation and maintenance services they cover the ways living organisms mediate or moderate the ambient environment affecting human health, safety, comfort and its utility for people.
-While nutrient regulation, nitrogen fixing and biomass decomposition are all important in the overall context of human well-being, in designing CICES it seemed logical to regard them as functions contributing to soil quality, the latter being framed as a more aggregated or integrative property of soils, capturing their ability to meet the needs of human and non-human life.
-When using CICES, the determination of soil quality would therefore allow an assessment of the extent to which a given body of soil contributes to human well-being via cultivation, trafficability and resilience to other potential impacts.
-This position seems consistent with the views of Fossey et al. (2020) who stress the advantages of framing soils as providers of ecosystem services and thus an explicit subject for assessment.
-It is also consistent with the reworking for soils of the cascade diagram that underpins CICES by Pavan & Ometto (2018).
+That is, ecosystem outputs that in a given analytical situation are deemed to directly contribute to human well-being.
+In the context of regulation and maintenance services, they cover the ways living organisms mediate or moderate the ambient environment affecting human health, safety, comfort and its utility for people.
+While nutrient regulation, nitrogen fixing and biomass decomposition are all important in the overall context of human well-being, in designing CICES it seemed logical to regard them as functions contributing to soil quality.